kubernetes-retired/kubefed/docs/servicedns-with-externaldns.md

 metadata:
   # Corresponds to <federation> in the resource records.
   name: test-domain
-  # The namespace running federation-controller-manager.
+  # The namespace running kubefed-controller-manager.
   namespace: kube-federation-system
 # The domain/subdomain that is setup in your external-dns provider.
 domain: your.domain.name